 Building Work Ethic and Life Preparation

-Perhaps most importantly, chores help build a strong work ethic.
-Completing a task and seeing its results reinforces the satisfaction of effort and persistence.
-These experiences prepare kids for future responsibilities—whether it’s in their first job, managing their own household, or contributing to a community.
+Perhaps the most valuable outcome of chores is developing a strong work ethic.
+When kids complete a task and see the result, they experience the satisfaction of effort and persistence.
+These early lessons prepare them for future responsibilities, whether it is their first job, managing their own household, or contributing to their community.